Showcases

 WHAT IS THE PRICE FOR THE AUDIENCE?

-$20 cover + $20 minimum (which must include 2 drinks).
-Same for many cabaret venues and any shows at Don’t Tell Mama.
+$21 cover + $20 minimum (which must include 2 drinks), which is the same for many cabaret venues and any shows at Don’t Tell Mama.
 The cover/drinks are CASH ONLY.
-I regret that the drinks are so expensive, but there is nothing I can do about it as it is the cost of doing a show seconds from Broadway.
+I regret that the drinks are pricy, but there is nothing I can do about it as it is the cost of doing a show seconds from Broadway.
 Please make your audience aware that not paying the full check and not leaving a tip is UNACCEPTABLE.
-For your convenience, I have asked for a price list, so that your audience can be aware of what they’re going to owe: sodas/juices $7, Poland spring/Pelingrino bottled water $7; beers $10; wines $13; scotch $11-$15; vodka $11-$15; gin $11-$15; tequila $11-$15; cocktails $12-$17.
-Please note that as of spring 2022, if audiences get drinks under $10, they will either have to pay a total of $20 minimum anyway or order food, as well.
-Again, this is club policy, not mine.
-FYI, the food is very good and ranges from small things to full meals: $9-$22.
+For your convenience, here’s a price list: sodas/juices $7, Poland spring/Pelingrino bottled water $7; beers $10; wines $13; scotch $11-$15; vodka $11-$15; gin $11-$15; tequila $11-$15; cocktails $12-$17.
+Pro tip: you can ask for the non-alcoholic drinks to be $10 each to fulfill the $20 minimum without getting food.
+Thus, if you stick to 1 wine + 1 non-alcoholic drink, or get 2 beers or non-alcoholic drinks, you can keep your drink tab to exactly $20.
+With savvy ordering: $21 cover + $20 drinks + tax/tip on the drinks = $46.
+Broadway rush tickets are now often $49, so this is cheaper than Broadway, plus you get 2 drinks!
+Try to sell it that way!

 CLUB MINIMUM